Residence Life Policies and Procedures

 V-Hawk Value Bucks for Those on a Meal Plan

-V-Hawk Value Bucks are prepaid dollars automatically deposited into your food service account to be used in the form of declining balance at the Caf, Crossroads POD, and Einstein Bros.
-Bagels.
+V-Hawk Value Bucks are prepaid dollars automatically deposited into your food service account to be used in the form of declining balance at the Caf, Crossroads Pod and Market and Einstein Bros. at Franny’s.
 V-Hawk Value Bucks are a great value, are convenient to use and offer flexibility in our meal plan.
-V-Hawk Value Bucks may be used to purchase full meals at the Caf or food purchases at at Crossroads POD and Einstein Bros.
-Bagels You may purchase additional V-Hawk Bucks at the Dining Services Office or the Business Office.
+V-Hawk Value Bucks may be used to purchase full meals at the Caf or to make a la carte purchases of food, snacks, and beverages at Crossroads Pod and Einstein Bros.
+You may purchase additional V-Hawk Bucks through the dining services website: http://viterbo.campusdish.com

 To make a deposit, please bring cash or a personal check to the Dining Services Office located next to the Caf.
 Your account will be set up at that time; and within minutes, you will be ready to make purchases.
 You may purchase V-Hawk Value Bucks at the Business Office with a credit or debit card, but these will not be placed on your account immediately.
 Please note that: (a) the ID cards are not transferable, (b) Fall semester V-Hawk Value Bucks will carry over to spring semester, and (c) any remaining balance at the end of spring semester will be forfeited.

 If you will be unable to eat in the dining room due to class or job conflicts, you can order a sack lunch through Dining Service.
 A 24-hour notice is required and sack lunch forms can be obtained through the Dining Service Office.
 Sick Trays are also available for students who cannot make it to meals because of illness or injury.
 Please contact Health Services to make arrangements.
 Students requiring special diets should contact the Dining Service Office.
 Most special needs can be met after a brief consultation with the Director of Dining Service.